-Each Math Genie child will receive an evaluation that will tell our experts about the child's strengths and learning needs.
+Each Genie Academy child will receive an evaluation that will tell our expert teacher about the child's strengths and learning needs.
 This in-depth evaluation will include the following:

 Our expert teachers will assess the child based on how they learn best.
 Because each child is unique in their Learning Style/Strategy, one of the most crucial elements of our assessment is to determine each child's individual modality of learning.
 Some children learn visually (by seeing).
 Others learn kinesthetically (by moving/touching).
 Others learn using their auditory (hearing) ability.
 There are even children who learn by using an Internal Digital Learning Strategy (in which they use self-talk and internal dialogue to learn).